snowplow-archive/snowplow.github.com/_posts/2017-02-19-snowplow-r87-chichen-itza-released.md

         ebs_optimized: false # Optional.
 Will default to true
 {% endhighlight %}

 The above configuration will attach an EBS volume of 200 GiB to each core instance in your EMR cluster; the volumes will be Provisioned IOPS (SSD), with performance of 400 IOPS/GiB.
 The volumes will *not* be EBS optimized.
-Note that XXXXXXX.
+Note that this configuration has finally allowed us to use the EBS-only `c4` instance types for our core nodes.

 For a complete example, see our [sample `config.yml` template][emretlrunner-config-yml].